rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: What's the difference between Container Registry and Artifact Registry ?
-**Answer:**
+**Answer:** <br>
-    Container Registry: Google Container Registry is a private container image registry.
+**Container Registry:** Google Container Registry is a private container image registry.
 It's specifically designed to store, manage, and secure Docker container images, making them available for use in GCP.
-These images are commonly used with services like Google Kubernetes Engine (GKE) and other container-based solutions.
+These images are commonly used with services like Google Kubernetes Engine (GKE) and other container-based solutions.<br>

-    Artifact Registry: Artifact Registry is a more generalized package management service.
+**Artifact Registry:** Artifact Registry is a more generalized package management service.
 While it can store container images like Container Registry, it's not limited to just that.
 Artifact Registry can manage various package formats such as Docker images, Maven, npm, and others.
 It's a central repository for storing artifacts like software packages and dependencies across different environments.

 #### Question: What are source repositories in GCP ?